 The history of Kaiser Permanente Hawaii and the resilience of early physicians to overcome challenges and establish a high-quality model of care.

-Although in a partying mood (they’re celebrating 50 years as a medical group in Hawaii), Permanente doctors focused on issues during a party/seminar in Honolulu.
-What have they done right in the past five decades?
+To celebrate 50 years as a medical group, Permanente doctors focused on issues during a seminar in Honolulu.
+What have they done right in the past 5 decades?
 And what do they need to do differently — better — in the future?

 The Hawaii Permanente Medical Group staffed the second launching of Kaiser Permanente in Hawaii.
 In 1958, Henry J. Kaiser had built a 143-bed hospital in Waikiki and had hired a group of doctors who had other interests as well.
-In 1960, Kaiser realized that the doctors needed to serve the KP membership exclusively for the partnership to work.
+In 1960, Kaiser realized that the doctors needed to serve our members exclusively for the partnership to work.
 He then asked The Permanente Medical Group in California to help set up a new group.
-Headed by Phillip Chu, MD, the reconfigured medical group began providing for Hawaii members in August of 1960.
+Headed by Phillip Chu, MD, the reconfigured medical group began providing for Hawaii members in August 1960.

 The 1960s was a difficult time for Permanente physicians, indeed for all group practice doctors.
 Across the country, traditional medical societies resisted prepaid group practice claiming it was “unethical” and denied patients choice of physicians.
 The hostile physicians denied hospital privileges and medical society membership to group practice physicians, and at times labeled the new care delivery method as “socialist” and its product “inferior.”